Owned byALP Maritime Services

-The oceangoing anchor handling salvage tugs of the SX157 design were developed in close collaboration with ALP.
-The vessels are outfitted with DP2 and anchor handling capacity in order to assist during the installation/hook-up phase for the towed objects.
+The oceangoing anchor handling salvage tugs of the SX157 design have been developed in close collaboration with ALP.
+The vessels are outfitted with DPII and anchor handling capacity in order to assist during the installation/hook-up phase for the towed objects.

 Ulstein provided the design and has also been responsible for the deliveries of the main components.